-Secretary-General of the French Digital Council and 2020 European Young Leader (EYL40)
+Director at the French Ministry of Health and Solidarity and 2020-2021 European Young Leader (EYL40)

 Dionysia Theodora Avgerinopoulou

-Member of the Hellenic Parliament, 2012 European Young Leader
+Member of the Hellenic Parliament and 2012 European Young Leader (EYL40)

 Anne Kjær Bathel

-CEO of ReDI School of Digital Integration and 2020 European Young Leader (EYL40)
+Founder and CEO of ReDI School of Digital Integration and 2020-2021 European Young Leader (EYL40)